alpaca-lang/alpaca/README.md

   32798: type=int, size=16, signed=false>>`, etc
 - tuples, `("a", :tuple, "of arity", 4)`
 - maps (basic support), e.g. `#{:atom_key => "string value"}`.
 These
 are statically typed as lists are (generics, parametric polymorphism).
+- records (basic support), these look a bit like OCaml and Elm records, e.g. `{x=1, hello="world"}` will produce a record with an `x: int` and `hello: string` field.
+Please see the  [language tour](https://github.com/j14159/mlfe/blob/master/Tour.md) for more details.
 - pids, these are also parametric (like lists, "generics").
 If you're including them in a type you can do something like `type t = int |
   pid int` for a type that covers integers and processes that receive integers.